curiousTauseef/APIBookTweaks/Tweak_Explainations.md

 ## =delete <a name="equalsdelete" />
 Under certain cases, the compiler will autogenerate certain special methods if they aren't explcitly provided in the class.

 Prior to C++11, if one didn't want the compiler to these special methods, one would have to define them manually and make them private.
-Now, one can declare this methods with the =delete.
+Now, one can declare these methods with the =delete.

+NOTE:  = delete can be applied to any method and not just the special methods.

 ```
 class A {